arista-eosplus/BurstMonitor/7150/README.md

    "log_entries" :  100
 }
 ```
-Any changes made to the configuration file will require a restart of the data collector daemon in order to take effect.
+Any changes made to the configuration file require a restart of the data collection daemon:
 ```
 (config)# daemon ibm
 (config-daemon-ibm)# shutdown
 (config-daemon-ibm)# no shutdown

+OR

+(bash)# sudo pkill ibm
 ```
 IBM will poll the hardware counters as fast as possible and will record the link utilization for each polling interval.
 A batch of polling intervals are grouped together for reporting purposes - this is controlled by the *batch_size* option from above.
 In the example from above, every 1000 consecutitive polling intervals, IBM will record the *maximum RX/TX burst* of traffic from all the polling intervals in the batch (in CSV format).

-Note that the *maximum RX/TX burst* is computed with respect to the link speed and NOT only the number of Bytes which are received/transmitted during a polling interval.
+Note that the *maximum RX/TX burst* is computed with respect to the link speed and NOT the number of Bytes which are received/transmitted during a polling interval.
 Hence, both the size (in Bytes) and length (in us) of a polling interval are considered in order to compute the maximum burst.

 Here is an example:
 ```